spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ## @importer
 A function decorated with `@importer` is used for importing corpus files in a certain file format.
-Its job is to read a corpus file, extract the corpus text and existing markup (if there is any), and write annotations files for the corpus text and markup.
-The corpus text output is implicit for importers and thus not listed as function arguments.
+Its job is to read a corpus file, extract the corpus text and existing markup (if applicable), and write annotation files for the corpus text and markup.
+The corpus text output is implicit for importers and thus not listed among the function arguments.
 Any additional outputs may be listed in the `outputs` argument of the decorator.
-This is necessary in case any output is needed as input in another step of the pipeline.
+This is necessary in case any output is needed as input in another part of the pipeline.

 **Arguments:**
 - `description`: Description of the importer.
 Used for displaying help texts in the CLI.